 that alleged Russian hacking was being used to try and delegitimise Mr

-The US State Department said the expelled diplomats had been "acting in a manner inconsistent with their diplomatic or consular status".
+Trump's victory.
+The US State Department said the expelled diplomats had been

-The US State Department said the expelled diplomats had been "acting in a manner inconsistent with their diplomatic or consular status".
+"acting in a manner inconsistent with their diplomatic or consular

 It also said the US